Become a Teaching Artist

 - Support Mark DeGarmo Dance’s vision, mission, core values and programs.

-- Successfully teaching high-risk PreK-5 students in NYC public schools.
+- Successfully teaching high-risk PreK-5 students in NYC multicultural Title 1 public schools and students of color.

 - Teaching age-appropriate creative movement, dance skills, and interdisciplinary inquiry projects during and after school.